RedisTimeSeries/RedisTimeSeries/docs/commands/ts.range.md

 <details open>
 <summary><code>[EMPTY]</code> (since RedisTimeSeries v1.8)</summary>

-is a flag, which, when specified, reports aggregations for empty buckets.
+is a flag, which, when specified, reports aggregations also for empty buckets.

 | `aggregator`         | Value reported for each empty bucket |
 | -------------------- | ------------------------------------ |